expo/expo/docs/pages/get-started/create-a-new-app.md

 If you are using a simulator or emulator, you may find the following Expo CLI keyboard shortcuts to be useful:

 - Pressing `i` will open in an [iOS simulator](../workflow/ios-simulator.md).
-- Pressing `a` will open in an [Android emulator or connected device](../workflow/android-studio-emulator.md).
+- Pressing `a` will open in an [Android Emulator or connected device](../workflow/android-studio-emulator.md).
 - Pressing `w` will open in your browser.
 Expo supports all major browsers.

 </p>